codymlewis/SecOpt/supplementary_material.md

 We also performed the same experiments of attacks on the same trained models, but against a gradient computed using a single random training data sample.
 The same general patterns arise in this case, although, successful cases of inversion tend to attain improved results, and the choice of activation function becoming more significant, with tanh and leaky ReLU being significantly more  susceptible to gradient inversion.

 Additionally, we performed our same experiments using differing initialization functions on the dummy data.
-Namely, instead of using uniform random generation, we use repeated pattern~\cite{wei2020framework} where a randomly generated pattern is tiled into the starting image, and solid color~\cite{wei2020framework}, which as the name suggests, fills the entire image with a single color, in this case, red.
+Namely, instead of using uniform random generation, we use repeated pattern https://link.springer.com/chapter/10.1007/978-3-030-58951-6_27 where a randomly generated pattern is tiled into the starting image, and solid color https://link.springer.com/chapter/10.1007/978-3-030-58951-6_27, which as the name suggests, fills the entire image with a single color, in this case, red.
 We found that, with the repeated pattern initialization, the attack was more effective against models that use pooling, especially with average pooling (with a relatively small window size) and ELU activation where it achieves 0.531 and 0.469 SSIM, with and without normalization respectively.
 We see that solid color initialization does not improve attack performance, and in fact often reduces it.

 # Experiment Results with Other Models

-In this section, we present the experiment results for other neural networks models, namely LeNet for the Fashion-MNIST (FMNIST) dataset and ConvNeXt~\cite{liu2022convnet} for the other datasets.
-Again, each of the batch normalization layers were replaced with layer normalization following the observations made in~\cite{du2022rethinking}.
+In this section, we present the experiment results for other neural networks models, namely LeNet for the Fashion-MNIST (FMNIST) dataset and ConvNeXt http://arxiv.org/abs/2201.03545 for the other datasets.
+Again, each of the batch normalization layers were replaced with layer normalization following the observations made in https://arxiv.org/abs/2210.03277.

 Firstly, the inversion results: